Hermitian Lie algebroids over analytic spaces: Introduction

-In \cite{GS} and \cite{JH}, the de Rham cohomologies for (smooth) leaf space and leaves associated to a smooth foliation on a Riemannian manifold has been studied.
-Here we present a counterpart in the complex geometry context, namely for singular foliations on a Hermitian manifold and discuss on its leaves or orbits.
-To study the cohomology theory we use associated hypercohomologies, which coincides with canonical singular cohomology for non-singular cases by using the analytic de Rham theorem.
-After that, as a continuation of the cohomology theory we consider equivarient analytic de Rham cohomology and extend it to define equivariant Lie algebroid cohomology.
-For that first we define $G$-analytic sub spaces of a complex manifold with a complex Lie group $G$-action.
-Then we consider the hypercohomology of the associated orbit space.
-To consider this we follow the theory of Lie-Rinehart cohomology for quotient of singularities by finite group \cite{EE}.
+In \cite{JLH} and \cite{GS}, the de Rham cohomologies of (smooth) leaves and leaf spaces associated with smooth foliations on a Riemannian manifold were studied.
+Here, we present an analogous study in the context of complex geometry, focusing on singular foliations on Hermitian manifolds and their leaves or orbits.
+To develop a cohomological aspects, we employ associated hypercohomologies, which coincide with the canonical singular cohomology in non-singular cases via the analytic de Rham theorem (see Proposition \ref{cohomology of a leaf}).
+Building on this cohomology framework, we introduce equivariant analytic de Rham cohomology and extend it to define \emph{equivariant logarithmic de Rham cohomology} (see Section \ref{equiv log de Rham}).
+To achieve this, we first define $G$-analytic subspaces of a complex manifold with a complex Lie group $G$-action (see Section \ref{G-analytic spaces}).
+We then show $G$-invariant property and consider the hypercohomology of the associated orbit space, following the theory of Lie-Rinehart cohomology for quotients of singularities by finite groups as developed in \cite{EE}.

-In Section $2$, we consider complex Riemannian geometry of complex affine varieties and Hermitian metrics on analytic spaces.
-Then in Section $3$, we define Hermitian metrics on holomorphic Lie algebroids and study the associated characteristic foliations with induced metrics.
-In Section $4$, we consider analytic de Rham cohomologies for leaves, leaf space of a holomorphic foliation on a Hermitian manifold.
-In Section $5$, we consider equivariant Lie algebroid cohomologies in the analytic geometry set up.
+In Section \ref{Riemannian geometry for some $a$-spaces}, we consider complex Riemannian geometry of complex affine varieties and Hermitian metrics on analytic spaces.
+Then in Section \ref{Hermitian Lie algebroids}, we define Hermitian metrics on holomorphic Lie algebroids and study the associated characteristic foliations with induced metrics.
+In Section \ref{The analytic de Rham cohomology of spaces associated with Characteristic Foliation}, we consider analytic de Rham cohomologies for leaves, leaf space of a holomorphic foliation on a Hermitian manifold.
+In Section \ref{Equivarient Lie algebroid cohomology}, we consider equivariant Lie algebroid cohomology in the holomorphic hermitian metric set up.